ObiWanLansi/SIGENCE-Scenario-Tool/README.md

 # SIGENCE Scenario Tool

-A **little** tool to place RF Devices on a map, edit, save and load them.
+A **little** tool to place RF Devices on a map, edit, save and load them, or export the devicelist to a file (.cs,.json,.xml,.xlsx).
+Look into the [Wiki](https://github.com/ObiWanLansi/SIGENCE-Scenario-Tool/wiki) for more information and usage.

 ## Documentation